-In a survey by uSwitch carried out this October, the “top ten worst places to live in the UK” were named, but are they really that bad?
-And were the survey’s findings justified?
+In a survey by iLivehere UK the “top ten worst places to live in the UK” were named, but are they really that bad?
+And were the people's thoughts of the areas justified?

-House Network has picked five towns off the list and identified the best areas within them in which to buy a home - and found that in many ways these locations are actually great places to live.
+House Network has picked some of the towns off the list and identified the best areas within them in which to buy a home - and found that in many ways these locations are actually great places to live.

 Bradford tipped the polls as the worst place to live.
 An industrial city in West Yorkshire famous for its historic mills and Victorian architecture.